ComputeIO/OpenLLaMA/README.md

 ## License

-Multiple is licensed under the [MIT](https://opensource.org/license/mit).
+OpenLLaMA is licensed under the [MIT](https://opensource.org/license/mit).
 For detail see [LICENSE](LICENSE).

 ## Note